-7.1 Introduction
+7.1.
+Introduction

 The purpose of forecasting aviation activity at a statewide level in Illinois is to provide IDOT with valuable insight related to aviation demand in the near- and long-term future.
 The IASP includes forecast analyses for enplanements, general aviation (GA) operations, commercial service operations, and based aircraft activity for the 85 system airports.
-A variety of methodologies were used to project future activity levels and each forecast was evaluated closely to determine a preferred methodology.
+A variety of methodologies are used to project future activity levels in Illinois and each forecast is evaluated closely to determine a preferred forecast methodology.
 Each activity forecast documented in this chapter was developed under the assumption that the Illinois aviation system will perform in an unconstrained environment through the 20-year planning horizon.
-It should be noted that forecasts developed through the system plan are not used to justify future funding, rather, they provide IDOT with a general estimate of what activity could look like in the future to help guide decisions.
-Forecasts developed to justify future facility needs should be evaluated at the individual airport level through the airport master plan process.
+It should be noted that forecasts developed through the IASP are not used to justify future funding, rather, they provide IDOT with a general estimate of what activity could look like in the future to help guide decisions.
+Forecasts are developed to justify future facility needs and should be evaluated at the individual airport level through the airport master plan process.

-This chapter highlights various national trends that could affect future aviation demand, as well as the various methodologies evaluated to forecasts aviation activity in the state over the 20-year planning period.
-The following sections are presented as follows:
+This chapter highlights various national trends that could affect future aviation demand, as well as the methodologies evaluated to forecast aviation activity in the state over the 20-year planning period.
+The following sections document the results of the analysis:

 - Industry Trends

 - Activity Forecasts

 - Summary of Forecasts

-- TAF Comparison
+- Terminal Area Forecast (TAF) Comparison

 - Summary

-7.2 Industry Trends
+7.2.
+Industry Trends

-Before projecting future activity in the state, it is helpful to understand the direction of the aviation industry.
-This section focuses on three main topics of the aviation industry: COVID-19, Emerging Technologies, and Socioeconomic Trends.
-This section highlights some of the changes that could impact the use and demand for airport facilities and infrastructure.
+Before projecting future activity in the state, it is helpful to understand the anticipated direction of the aviation industry during the forecast horizon.
+This section focuses on three main trends affecting the aviation industry: COVID-19, Emerging Technologies, and Socioeconomic Trends.
+This section highlights some of the anticipated changes that could impact the use and demand for airport facilities and infrastructure over the next 20 years.

-7.1.1.
+7.2.1.
 COVID-19

 In March 2020, commercial aviation was significantly impacted as lockdowns, stay-at-home orders, business closures and other restrictions drastically curtailed travel and commerce.
-Figure 7.1 shows the impact of COVID-19 on the number of enplaned air passengers and general aviation (GA) operations.
-After initial declines, GA operations were resilient but international enplanements were not.
-In the second half of 2020, the leisure segment of domestic air travel experienced a sharp recovery to 2019 levels.
+Figure 7.1 shows the impact of COVID-19 on the number of U.S. enplaned air passengers and GA operations.
+After initial declines, GA operations were resilient, with a near return or above pre-pandemic levels starting in December 2020.
+In terms of passengers, domestic passengers have experienced a stronger recovery compared to international passengers after both experiencing similar declines in April 2020.
+In the second half of 2020, it has been noted that the leisure segment of domestic air travel experienced a sharp recovery to 2019 levels.
 Despite the pandemic, many leisure travelers began to take trips to vacation destinations.
 This lower-yielding segment of air passengers accounts for a high proportion of current demand.